ianwald4014/Optimization-of-Flight-Routes/README.md

 ```

-You can install these modules using pip:
+You can then install these modules using pip:

 ```
 pip install cartopy matplotlib